 Preventing Targeted Violence program develops action-based solutions to end targeted violence nationally and internationally.
 The McCain Institute collaborates with community stakeholders and industry leaders to develop actionable policy recommendations, build the capacity of local prevention practitioners, and foster innovation.

-Strategic Communications and Events program plays a critical role in creating and shaping the Institute’s communications and social media strategy and aids in execution of Institute events.
+Strategic Communications and Events program plays a critical role in creating and shaping the Institute’s communications and social media strategy and aids in the execution of Institute events.

 - Research various issues such as human rights and democracy; ethics, values and leadership; international rule of law, good governance, transitional justice, counterterrorism, national security and other relevant topics;